Notable AI Models Documentation

 Inclusion

-The database focuses on notable ML models: models that have advanced the state of the art, had a large influence in the field’s history, or had a large impact within the world.
+The dataset focuses on notable ML models: models that have advanced the state of the art, had a large influence in the field’s history, or had a large impact within the world.
 Here, we detail criteria for inclusion, and give an overview of how the data have been collected.

 Criteria